 - ”Add to basket”

-A clear CTA needs to get to the point and be easy to understand.
+A clear call to action needs to get to the point and be easy to understand.
 Visitors should never have to think about what to do next.
-The CTA needs to be prominent on the page, or else your visitors might miss it.
+The CTA needs to be prominent on the page.

 How you choose to craft and design your CTA depends on your goals and also where you decide to place it.
 You should always test and adjust your calls to action to different emails, landing pages, blogs as well as social media.